-The Company's losses and loss expenses as at 31 December 2020 and 2019 had an estimated duration of approximately two years.
+The Company's losses and loss adjustment expenses as at 31 December 2021 and 2020 had an estimated duration of approximately two years.

 11. LOSSES AND LOSS ADJUSTMENT EXPENSES CONTINUED

 CLAIMS DEVELOPMENT

 The development of insurance liabilities is indicative of the Company's ability to estimate the ultimate value of its insurance liabilities.
 The Company began writing insurance and reinsurance business in December 2005.